Sskki-exe/WifiPasswordGetter/README.md

 ```batch
 netsh wlan show profile "!x:~27!" key=clear | findstr /C:"    Key Content            :" > b.txt || (echo       Key: none >> wifiPassOutput.txt)
 ```
 7. For each line in "b.txt", append the word _"Key: "_ and the wifi password to "wifiPassOutput.txt".

-    Add an empty line and close the outside for loop
+    Add an empty line and close the outside _for loop_.
 ```batch
 for /f "delims=" %%b in (b.txt) DO (
 set y=%%b